Parakushtet

 }

-to some other password.
+The above configuration has an entry for a sample worker.
+We will modify the sample entry for the worker we will be running on localhost.
+Change the example-worker to any suitable name for the localhost worker and change the pass to some other password.
 Make a note of the worker name and password as we will require that later in the tutorial.
 Change the name of the worker in the list of builders.
 Change the name of the application and project URL according to your needs.

-to your actual domain name or public IP address.
+Change the Buildbot URL from localhost to your actual domain name or public IP address.
 Also, verify that the database information in the configuration file matches your actual database credentials.

-.
+At the end of the file, add c['buildbotNetUsageData'] = None.
 This parameter will disable sending the software version information and plugin usage details to the developers.
-However, to enable sending the uses information, change the option to Full
+However, to enable sending the uses information, change the option to Full.

 The configuration should look like the following text.